CleisthenesH/Math-Notes/README.md

 - WaveEq
 - Winquist

-And add new notes directly too this repository:
+And add new notes directly too this repository, subject to change:
+- Isosets
+- Uniqueness of finite fields.
 - GF(2^8) in encryption and hashing
 - ~~Discontinuities of a monotonic function.~~
 - ~~Interest~~
+- ~~Lagragian Multiplier~~